astair/BEAR/README.md

 BEAR is intended to be an easy-to-use collection of scripts for generating simulated WGS metagenomic reads with read lengths, quality scores, error profiles, and species abundances derived from real user-supplied WGS data.

 This fork of BEAR implements normalization of reference sequences by length and supports scaffolds as a reference.
 It also whipes out some minor bugs of the original script.
+It also adds support for Python 3.6 and should now work with Perl v5.14.2, Python v2.7.3 and Python v3.6.2

-BEAR is implemented as a collection of Perl and Python scripts, and is known to work with Perl v5.14.2 and Python v2.7.3.
-BEAR has the following dependencies:
+Dependencies:

     -Perl Getopt::Long, Bio::SeqIO (part of BioPerl), List::Util modules
     -Python Bio and Numpy packages